MohamedDiopGit/Forecast-energy-efficiency/README.md

 # Forecast-energy-efficiency
- Forecasting energy efficiency, reliability and cost of solar panels, by analyzing weather data in CSV format.
+ Forecasting energy efficiency, reliability and cost of solar panels for a house, by analyzing weather data in CSV format.

 To start the program :
 	Open Terminal from the "Project_AlgoProg_DIOP_GLEYZE" folder